 RMCTC has developed Skill Alignment Charts for each of its programs.
-These charts are shared with perspective students (including adult learners), parents, and sending school personnel.
-They are used to review the objectives of our programs and provide insight into program rigor.
+These charts are shared with prospective students (including adult learners), parents, and sending school personnel.
+They are used as a guide, and they provide an overview of the program requirements, objectives, and expectations for success.
 IEP teams meet prior to enrollment into a program to review the student's present education levels and the Skill Alignment Charts related to their program of interest.